AngelQP/clone-restaurant/README.md

 ## Credits

-This Weather App is developed by Hossein Amirhosseini.
+This Restaurant App is developed by Hossein Amirhosseini.

 ## License